qlik-demo-team/qdt-components/readme.md

 - We welcome all contributions to this project.
 - We do not need a signed CLA agreeement.
-- For a local isntallation, start with `npm install` and then `npm run start`
+- For a local installation, start with `npm install` and then `npm run start`
 - Before you commit, run `npm run lint` and that there are no warnings or errors.
 - Follow the commit message guidelines below